remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ~~~~
 @Instruction Members@ +=
 Instruction next, prev;
-Instruction append(Instruction i) {
+Instruction append(Instruction i, ParsingState state) {
   if(next != null) {
     i.next = next;
     next.prev = i;
   }
   next = i;
   i.prev = this;
-  @After Appending An Instruction@
+  if(state != null) {
+    @Update Parsing State@
+  }
   return i;
 }
 ~~~~

 Importantly, <tt>append</tt> returns the newly-added <tt>Instruction</tt>.
 We'll actually define <tt>append</tt>'s behaviour more precisely: it must return the <tt>Instruction</tt> that is now at the end of the linked list.
 In most cases (and so in the default implementation) this is the same <tt>Instruction</tt> as the one that was passed in, but we'll see examples of overriding this behaviour later.

-We'll keep references to the first and last <tt>Instruction</tt>s as members of the <tt>ParsingState</tt>, so we can easily iterate forwards and backwards through the code.
+We'll keep references to the first <tt>Instruction</tt> as a member of the <tt>ParsingState</tt>, so we can easily iterate forwards through the function's code.
 Our compilation will occur in a series of "passes", or iterations through the <tt>Instruction</tt>s in order.
 We'll try to do as much work in each pass as possible (not least because iterating through the <tt>Instruction</tt>s will not be very cache-friendly).

 ~~~~
 @Parsing State Members@ +=
 final Definition head;
-final List<Return> tails = new ArrayList<Return>(2);
 ~~~~

 The <tt>Ret</tt> <tt>Instruction</tt> (an x86 <tt>ret</tt>) is a good example of non-standard <tt>Instruction</tt> linking.
 We'll give ourselves dead-code elimination for free by simply not appending any <tt>Instruction</tt>s to a <tt>Ret</tt>. <tt>Ret</tt>'s <tt>append</tt> returns the <tt>Ret</tt>  itself, indicating it's still the end of the linked list.
 We'll also clear the appended <tt>Instruction</tt>'s <tt>prev</tt> pointer to keep its state consistent, as the <tt>Ret</tt>'s <tt>next</tt> pointer will never be set to a non-null value.